PRO-2684/jiu/README.md

 [[recipes]]
-names = ["run", "r"] # Names of the recipe (Required)
-# - Should contain at least one name, otherwise the recipe will never be matched
-# - Each name should be unique across all recipes, otherwise the first one will be matched
-# - Names are case-sensitive and should NOT:
-#   - Contain spaces
-#   - Start with special characters, especially `-` (which would be interpreted as an option)
-description = "Compile and run" # Description of the recipe (Optional) arguments = ["*rest"] # Arguments to the recipe (Optional) command = ["cargo", "run", "--", ["*rest"]] # Command to run (Required)
+names = ["run", "r"] # Names of the recipe (Required) description = "Compile and run" # Description of the recipe (Optional) arguments = ["*rest"] # Arguments to the recipe (Optional) command = ["cargo", "run", "--", ["*rest"]] # Command to run (Required)
-# - Use `["$VAR"]` to interpolate environment variables (will error if not set, and will pass empty argument if set to empty)

 # ...More recipes
 ```

+#### Names

+The `names` field is a list of names that the recipe can be called with.
+It should contain at least one name, otherwise the recipe will never be matched.
+Each name:

+- Should be unique across all recipes, otherwise only the first one will be matched.
+- Should not contain spaces.
+- Should not start with special characters, especially `-`, which would be interpreted as an option.
+- Should not be empty.

 Where "should" means that it is a good practice to follow, but not explicitly enforced.
 For example, you can have a recipe with the name `my recipe`, but to call it you would have to escape the space or use quotes, which would be inconvenient.